Licensing Modernization - Update

 - Grant and loan information

-- Identifies the types of business that are licensed by the MDA and the Minnesota Department of Health (MDH)
+- Types of business that are licensed by the MDA or the Minnesota Department of Health (MDH)

 Our expert Licensing Liaison will: